Cherreads

 He lifted his gaze to the mirror.

-His brown hair was messy, his eyes still holding a faint look of fatigue, but beneath it was that stubborn determination he always carried.
+His brown hair was messy, his eyes still showing faint fatigue, but beneath it remained that stubborn determination he always carried.

 He let out a breath and muttered to himself: